pivot-access-ltd/bma-offline-docs/src/about-machines.md

 One of the most important things to understand about machines is their life-cycle.
 Machines can be discovered or added, commissioned by MAAS, acquired, deployed, released, marked broken, tested, put into rescue mode, and deleted.
 In addition, pools, zones, and tags can be set for machines.

+rad-begin /snap/3.1/cli /deb/3.1/cli /snap/3.1/ui /deb/3.1/ui
+In addition, already-deployed machines can be enlisted by MAAS, via the MAAS 3.1 CLI, and their operating parameters can be gathered with a special MAAS script.
+Because already-deployed machines were not deployed by MAAS, most of the standard MAAS commands will not affect the machine and may, at times, return some odd results.
+This is not errant behavior; the goal of enlisting deployed machines is to avoid disturbing their workload.
+These unusual behaviors will be documented throughout this article and the following machine articles. rad-end

 All of these states and actions represent the possible life-cycle of a machine.
 This life-cycle isn't strict or linear -- it depends on how you use a machine -- but it's useful to give a general overview of how machines tend to change states.
 In the discussion that follows, states and actions are shown in **bold** type.

 1. Machines start as servers in your environment, attached to a network or subnet MAAS can manage.